71 Pride And Prejudice Quotes With Page Numbers

 “There is a stubbornness about me that never can bear to be frightened at the will of others.
 My courage always rises at every attempt to intimidate me.”

-~Jane Austen, Pride and Prejudice, Characters: Mr. Darcy, Elizabeth Bennet, and Colonel Fitzwilliam, Page 171
+~Jane Austen, Pride and Prejudice, (Dialogue: Elizabeth Bennet, Colonel Fitzwilliam, Mr. Darcy), Page 171*

 “In vain I have struggled.
 It will not do.
 My feelings will no longer be repressed.
 You must allow me to tell you how ardently I admire and love you.”

-“I might as well inquire,” replied she, “why with so evident a desire of offending and insulting me, you chose to tell me that you liked me against your will, against your reason, and even against your character?
-Was not this some excuse for incivility, if I was uncivil?
-But I have other provocations.
-You know I have.
-Had not my feelings decided against you— had they been indifferent, or had they even been favourable, do you think that any consideration would tempt me to accept the man who has been the means of ruining, perhaps for ever, the happiness of a most beloved sister?”
+“I might as well inquire… why with so evident a desire of offending and insulting me, you chose to tell me that you liked me against your will…?
+Was not this some excuse for incivility…? do you think that any consideration would tempt me to accept the man who has been the means of ruining… the happiness of a most beloved sister?”

 “You are mistaken, Mr. Darcy, if you suppose that the mode of your declaration affected me in any other way, than as it spared the concern which I might have felt in refusing you, had you behaved in a more gentlemanlike manner.”